tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/cypher/README.md

 ## run queries
-Currently parameter directory is hard coded in the file.
+Currently parameter directory is hard coded in `bi.py`.
+The script `indices.cypher` create indices for data, which can improve the query speed but not affects the results. `indices.cypher` is required for insertion of edges, otherwise, the the query is extremely slow.
 ```sh
 cypher-shell < indices.cypher
 python3 bi.py -q all